Employment

 3. Local Picture

-- 8.3% of 16-64 years population have no qualifications compared to 6.6% across England.
+- 9.9% of the 16-64 years population have no qualifications compared to 6.6% across the United Kingdom.

-- East Lindsey, Boston and South Holland perform worst (Source: Skills for Life Survey)
+- Lincolnshire has stark geographical disparities with East Lindsey, Boston and South Holland performing worst (Source: Midlands Engine Observatory).

-- With a population density of just 155 people per sq. km compared to 434 nationally, scarcity means that reaching the critical mass required for service delivery is difficult, and some areas are poorly connected by road or other public transport.
+- With a population density of just 132 people per sq. km compared to 440 nationally, scarcity means that reaching the critical mass required for service delivery is difficult, and some areas are poorly connected by road or other public transport.

 4. Local Response

 Lincolnshire County Council’s (LCC) vision is, “Working for a better future”, for residents.
-The LCC Corporate Plan wishes to support high aspirations;
+The LCC Corporate Plan wishes to support high aspirations:

-- LCC seeks to enhance the skills of its communities to meet the needs of businesses and the economy and,
+- LCC seeks to enhance the skills of its communities to meet the needs of businesses and the economy, and

 - Promote healthy, inclusive, accessible employment and learning opportunities.